Part One–Cinematic Complaints, Gripes, Observations, etc.

 52. Everybody in TV and Filmdom Land (and we’re talking millions here) all have the same telephone exchange of “555-.”

-53. The expressions “first thing in the morning” and “over and out.”
-More recently we have “rocket science/scientist” and “brain surgery/surgeon,” which is used to epitomize high intelligence or, facetiously, a lack thereof.
+53. Other than the expressions “first thing in the morning” and “over and out,” which we discussed earlier, we more recently have “rocket science/scientist” and “brain surgery/surgeon,” which is used to epitomize high intelligence or, facetiously, a lack thereof.

 54. The most-used piece of classical music in screendom must be Mozart’s Eine Kleine Nachtmusik, with Boccherini’s Minuet running a close second, the most-often-sung lullaby is “Hush, Little Baby, Don’t Say a Word,” the most-popular church hymn is now “Amazing Grace” (replacing “Rock of Ages”), and the most-common rendition of that is on bagpipes!
 I suppose that all these ditties are in the public domain, therefore the users don’t have to pay royalties on the music.